jwk0224/deep-learning/SQM_NOTE.md

 ## Attention Model

-Attention algorithm learns which part of text to focus on, so performs well for long input
+Attention algorithm learns where to pay attention, so performs well for long input
 - encoder-decoder architecture performs worse for text longer than 30 or 40 words
 - attention algorithm solves this and is one of the most influential ideas in deep learning